ParisDiderotGLA2018-2/Projet/README.md

 ## Tutoriel pour lancer le projet :

-Pour lancer le projet il suffit de lancer `elasticsearch` sur le terminal.
-Si les index ne sont pas créé référez vous au tuto pour faire fonctionner la base de donnée [ici](readmedb.md)

-Ensuite le serveur de JettyMain et aller dans `http://localhost:8088/` pour obtenir l'interface web et naviguer comme bon vous semble.

-**ATTENTION :** si il y a un problème avec le nom du cluster veuillez lancer sur le terminal `elasticsearch -Ecluster.name=elasticsearch`
+For running this project you need to run `elasticsearch` in the terminal command.
+If there's no index follow the database tutorial [here](readmedb.md)

+Then run JettyMain in eclipse and go to `http://localhost:8088/`.
+You should the web interface and you can navigate as you wish.

+**ATTENTION :** if there's a problem with the cluster's name please use `elasticsearch -Ecluster.name=elasticsearch` in the terminal instead of `elasticsearch`.

-## Arborescence du projet :
+## Project tree :

-**Interface Web :** src/main/webapp
+**Web Interface :** src/main/webapp

 **DAO :** src/main/java/com/jetty_jersey/persistance

-**BDD :** src/main/java/com/jetty_jersey/bdd
+**Database :** src/main/java/com/jetty_jersey/db

 **Web Service :** src/main/java/com/jetty_jersey/ws